Alcohol Addiction Treatment - What are the options? - UK Home Detox

 • Problems at work or with the law related to drinking

-• Breakdown of relationships
+• Breakdown of relationships.

 Why Alcohol Addiction Treatment is Important

-While people with alcohol abuse tendencies may be able to carry on their lives with an appearance of normality, once dependence or addiction kicks in, alcohol takes over your life.
+Sure, people with alcohol abuse tendencies may be able to carry on their lives with an appearance of normality.
+But once dependence or addiction kicks in, alcohol takes over your life.
+Along with the risks to your relationships, employment, and financial situation, alcoholism and heavy drinking can lead to a wide range of health conditions:

 • Hypertension